Nickel Plate Road 765: First excursion service

-In August 1991, 765 was paired with the recently restored Pere Marquette No. 1225 for that year’s National Railway Historical Society (NRHS) convention in Huntington, West Virginia.
-No. 765 ran side-by-side with No. 1225 while pulling twenty-five CSX hopper cars on the CSX mainline between Huntington and St. Albans.
+In August 1991, 765 was paired with the recently restored Pere Marquette No. 1225 for that year's NRHS convention in Huntington, West Virginia.
+No. 765 ran side-by-side with No. 1225 while pulling 25 CSX hopper cars on the CSX mainline between Huntington and St. Albans.
 (Note: Also in 1991, No. 765 was one of five steam locomotives scheduled to be filmed on the Elgin, Joliet and Eastern Railway in the Chicago area for a movie titled Night Ride Down, with the others being NKP 587, Reading 2100, Canadian Pacific 1238, and 1286.
 The movie was cancelled, due to the early 1990s recession, and when lead actor Harrison Ford left the project over script changes.)
-On September 19 and 20, 1992, No. 765 pulled excursion trips on former Illinois Central (IC) rails between Paducah and Central City, Kentucky, on the Paducah & Louisville Railway.
-In July 1993, No. 765 and NKP 2-8-2 locomotive No. 587 performed a doubleheader while pulling an excursion train, which arrived from Richlands, Virginia, by N&W 611 at Fort Wayne, bound for Chicago, Illinois, for that year’s NRHS Convention.
+On September 19 and 20, 1992, No. 765 pulled excursion trips on former Illinois Central rails between Paducah and Central City, Kentucky, on the Paducah & Louisville Railway.
+In July 1993, No. 765 and Nickel Plate Road 2-8-2 No. 587 performed a doubleheader while pulling an excursion train, which arrived from Richlands, Virginia, by Norfolk & Western 611 at Fort Wayne, bound for Chicago, Illinois, for that year’s National Railway Historical Society Convention.
 Shortly after, the engine was briefly re-lettered and renumbered to Chesapeake & Ohio No. 2765 (as a C&O Kanawha of her own) in recognition of the heritage of the route on which the New River Trains traveled.

-No. 765 successfully operated over several Class 1 railroads in the Midwest and East Coast, including Conrail, CSX and Norfolk Southern; pulled the New River Train a record of 32 times by 1993; and headlined 124 trips over the Norfolk Southern by 1994.
-No. 765 was given the title of "veteran excursion engine" by TRAINS Magazine in 1992 and named the reason "why boys still leave home" by Railfan & Railroad Magazine in 1994.
+No. 765 successfully operated over several Class 1 railroads in the Midwest and East Coast, including Conrail, CSX, and Norfolk Southern; pulled the New River Train a record of 32 times by 1993; and headlined 124 trips over the Norfolk Southern by 1994.
+No. 765 was given the title of "veteran excursion engine" by Trains Magazine in 1992 and named the reason "why boys still leave home" by Railfan & Railroad Magazine in 1994.